Suiyuan campaign: Mongolian military government

 The idea of using the Inner Mongolia region as a buffer state against China and Russia had been considered by Japanese government circles since the early 20th century.
 Throughout the 1930s the Japanese Kwantung Army wanted to use the Mongols as a method of obstructing the Chinese government's control over northern China.
 In 1929, they made contact with Prince Demchugdongrub (De Wang), an Inner Mongolian nobleman and nationalist leader who wanted more autonomy from the Kuomintang government in Nanjing.
 The Japanese knew of his ambitions to create an independent Mongolian state and wanted to use him for their own purpose, while the Prince considered allying them in order to obtain weapons and training for his Mongolian Army.
 In 1933, the Kwantung Army made the project to win over the Mongolian nobility to their side a priority.
 The Japanese took advantage of the disputes for increased autonomy between the Mongolians and the Nanjing government to bring Prince De Wang to their side with promises of providing weapons and helping him take over Inner Mongolia.
 In 1934, they occupied several Mongolian leagues and armed the Mongol army of the warlord Li Shouxin as part of this plan.

-In October of the following year, Prince De Wang met with Japanese military commanders in Hsinking and came to an agreement regarding Japan–Mongolia cooperation.
+In October of the following year, Prince De Wang met with Japanese military commanders in Xinjing and came to an agreement regarding Japan–Mongolia cooperation.
 The Japanese promised him military and financial assistance to take over Inner Mongolia and eventually create a Mongolian state.
 In February 1936 he proclaimed the creation of the Mongol Military Government during a grandiose ceremony.
 The new government adopted the birthday of Genghis Khan as its calendar, and Prince De swore "to recover the original land of the Mongols, and to complete the great mission of national revival."
 The new state only controlled the northern Chahar province initially, but plans were soon made to expand into the neighboring Suiyuan province.